r-agus/project_x/docs/source/index.rst

 from the X social network) and provides tools for data loading, text preprocessing, and machine-learning models.

+This page contains technical documentation for the codebase, including module references and usage instructions.
+Conclusions can be found on pages linked in the "Additional guides" section.

 .. contents:: Table of Contents
    :local:
    :depth: 2